-It’s likely that throughout all of human history, some form of malaria has been infecting and causing problems for our species.
+Some form of malaria has been infecting and causing problems for our species throughout our history, in all likelihood.
 There are records of malaria outbreaks in China 5,000 years ago, and it probably played a part in the decline of Roman influence in Europe.
 The word malaria literally means “bad air” in medieval Italian because with no understanding of diseases, people of the time believed that the disease came to strike them down out of the night air, like a grim reaper.
 Little did they know that the disease was a protozoan parasite carried in the bellies of those annoying little anopheles mosquitoes they were constantly swatting.
 Knowledge of that link wasn’t verified until the turn of the twentieth century, and it has since been used to wipe out malaria in many areas of the developed world.
 However, it’s still a major problem in certain areas; every year hundreds of millions of people are infected, and hundreds of thousands die—mostly children in Africa.
 People who are constantly exposed can grow a certain level of immunity, but if you’re a Western traveler to a malarious region, you need to take care and follow a few guidelines.

 Malaria is caused by a protozoan parasite that gets passed from infected people to female mosquitoes and then back to other people via their bite.
 Once inside of you, it multiplies in your liver and then infects your red blood cells.
 If not taken care of, the infection can disrupt blood flow to your vital organs.